GSA/piv-guides/Template-2.md

 ## Title of Procedure 1

-This paragraph should give user-friendly background information and introduce the procedure.
+This paragraph should give user-friendly background information, introduce the procedure, and then give the detailed procedures in simple statements that use plain language as much as possible.

   1. Step 1 of procedure 1.
   2. Step 2 of procedure 1.
+    1. Sub-step 1
+    2. Sub-step 2

 ## Title of Procedure 2

-This paragraph should give user-friendly background information and introduce the procedure.
+This paragraph should give user-friendly background information, introduce the procedure, and then give the detailed procedures in simple statements that use plain language as much as possible.

   1. Step 1 of the procedure 2.
   2. Step 2 of the procedure 2.